-Calderdale Community grants for climate projects
+Calderdale Community grants for climate Projects

 These community grants for climate projects are an initiative of the West Yorkshire Combined Authority and are being coordinated by Local Authorities in accordance with local priorities.
 Grants in Calderdale will focus on developing community climate action in Park and Warley ward.
 It will be open for applications from September.

 Disengaged and disadvantaged communities have a more acute barrier to participation in climate-related activities.
 Community organisations are central to developing a neighbourhood approach to the climate emergency by engaging and bringing communities together to work towards common goals.
 Introducing projects at a neighbourhood-level across West Yorkshire to support climate resilience, regeneration, and sustainability, will ensure that local solutions are delivered for neighbourhoods, whilst enabling partnerships and networks, and increasing accessibility for net zero carbon adaptation.